-The hiring of aquatics staff is usually done at the camp management level.
+The hiring of aquatics staff is usually done by camp management.
 The aquatics director should be consulted and be prepared with recommendations, if possible.
 Aquatics directors should constantly be on the lookout for suitable candidates for future seasons - younger aquatics staff members, staff from other program areas, even older campers.